zirkelc/PromptThis.AI/README.md

 ## Ideas For the Future

-While the current version of PromptThis.AI already supports a lot of use cases, there are still many ideas on how to improve it even more.
-Here are some of my favorite ideas:
+While the current version already supports many use cases through customizations (conditions, options, variables), I have lots of ideas for making it even more powerful.
+Here are my ideas for new features:

 ### Conditions

-Add more conditions to control when an AI task should appear in the context menu:
+Conditions will control when a task appears in the context menu on a right-clicked element:
 - `IsEditable` to check if the right-clicked element is an editable text input
 - `IsImage` to check if the right-clicked element is an image
 - `CssSelector` to check if the right-clicked element matches a CSS selector
 - `HasMetaTag` to check if page has a meta tag with a given name and value

-### Variables

-Add more variables for dynamic prompts:
-- `Cursor` to control where the cursor is placed inside the prompt input when it is opened
-- `TextContent` or `HtmlContent` to insert the text or html content of the right-clicked element

 ### Options

-Add more options to control the behavior of an AI task when it is opened or executed:
+Options will control the behavior of a task when it is opened or executed:
 - `AutoSelect` to automatically select the content of the right-clicked element
-- `AutoInsert` to insert the generated text right back into the right-clicked element of the page
+- `AutoInsert` to insert the generated text right back into the right-clicked element
 - `AutoCopy` to copy the generated text into the clipboard

-### Complex Use Cases
+### Variables

-Lets says I want an AI task to proof-read any text I type in a textarea.
-I don't want to have to select the text first, I just want to right-click on the textarea and select the AI task from the context menu.
+Variables will make prompts even more dynamic:
+- `Cursor` to control where the cursor is placed inside the prompt input when opened
+- `TextContent` or `HtmlContent` to insert the text or html content of the right-clicked element

+### Example: 2-Click Proofreading
+Here's how these features could work together in a real-world scenario:
+> Imagine proofreading any text you type in a textarea on any site, without having to select, copy, or paste anything.

+Using the new features, it could be implemented like this:
-To enable this on every webpage, I could use a `CssSelector` like `textarea:read-write` to show the task only editable textareas.
+1. `CssSelector` condition like `textarea:read-write` to show the task only on editable textareas
-Then I could use the `AutoSelect` option to automatically select the text of the textarea to insert it into the prompt.
+2. `AutoSelect` option to automatically grab the textarea's content without having to select it
+3. `AutoSubmit` option to execute the task immediately
-The `AutoSubmit` options would make sure the prompt is submitted automatically and the `AutoInsert` option would insert the result right back into the textarea where I right-clicked.
+4. `AutoInsert` option to put the corrected text right back where you started

-That means I can proof-ready any text in only two clicks.
+The result?
+Proofreading any text with just two clicks: right-click and select the task.

 ## License
 MIT